DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 We have gained the clue for the `smokingGun.zip`'s password which is `MYFOOTBALL TEAM AV`.

+So we try to find one audio file which contains the password for `smokingGun.zip`.We can finally find that the target audio file named `creative.mp3` contains the password.

 **7.What websites has Frank Visited using the laptop?**